Cascada: 2014–2024: Focus on touring and new singles

 After a two-year break from releasing music, Cascada returned with a new single "Run" on 27 January 2017.
-Horler stated in an interview at the time that they still plan to release singles instead of a full album, and they already have a new song lined up for release.
+Horler stated in an interview that they planned to release singles instead of a full album, and they already had a new song lined up for release.
 On 20 April 2017, Cascada released "Playground", the official song of the 2017 Ice Hockey World Championship held in Cologne, Germany and Paris, France.
-Natalie Horler performed the song for the opening ceremony on 4 May 2017.
+Horler performed the song for the opening ceremony on 4 May 2017.

 In the summer of 2018, a new single entitled "Back For Good" was released.
 Hardwell and Maurice West released a remix of "Everytime We Touch" at this time too.

-A year later, Cascada released their next single "Like the Way I Do" in August 2019.
+A year later, Cascada released their next single "Like the Way I Do", in August 2019.
 Horler stated it was one of her favourite tracks they have done.
 In March 2020, a ballad version of the track was released.

 In October 2020, Cascada released a cover of "I'm Feeling It (In the Air)".
 The track was previously released in 2017 by Sunset Bros & Mark McCabe.
 It was released in the UK by Xploded Music.
-The track brings Cascada back to their clubland roots.
+The track brought Cascada back to their clubland roots.

-In May 2021, Natalie announced through an interview that "One Last Dance" would be released on 4 June 2021 and would be a collaboration with Canadian 1980s synth band Trans-X. On 5 November 2021, Cascada, along with Timmy Trumpet and Harris & Ford, released their single, "Never Let Me Go" on Spinnin Records.
+In May 2021, Horler announced through an interview that "One Last Dance", a collaboration with Canadian 1980s synth band Trans-X, would be released on 4 June 2021.
+On 5 November 2021, Cascada, along with Timmy Trumpet and Harris & Ford, released their single, "Never Let Me Go" on Spinnin' Records.

+Collaborations with international DJs continued, including "Never Let Me Go", in collaboration with Timmy Trumpet, released on November 5, 2021 and ranked 10th in the Top 100 international DJs in 2021 according to DJ Magazine, and Harris & Ford, and the remix of "Never Be Lonely" by Jax Jones and Zoe Wees, released on March 8, 2024, which reached the top 10 in the UK charts and performed at the Capital FM Summertime Ball.